Penrith Panthers: Emblem and colours

 Penrith's uniform colours in the 1966 NSWRL Second Division and earlier years were blue and white but due to the Cronulla-Sutherland side registering a predominantly blue jersey design first, and with Newtown, Canterbury, Eastern Suburbs and Parramatta also displaying various shades of blue, Penrith went in search of an alternative.
 A decision was made to change their colours to Brown with a white V. This decision subsequently earned them the affectionate name of the "Chocolate Soldiers" thanks to radio commentator Frank Hyde who wrote in the Penrith Club journal "these chocolate soldiers from out west – they don't melt!".

 The team had been referred to as the 'Panthers' as early as 1970.

-In 1974 Penrith changed their strip to a jerseys with brown and white vertical bars and again in 1991 they changed the colours to Black with White, Red, Yellow and Green stripes (drawing another confectionery-related nickname, the Liquorice Allsorts) until 1997 when Super League had all new jerseys made by Nike.
+In 1974 Penrith changed their strip to a jerseys with brown and white vertical bars and again in 1991 they changed the colours to black with white, red, yellow and green stripes (drawing another confectionery-related nickname, the Liquorice Allsorts) until 1997 when Super League had all new jerseys made by Nike.
 The yellow was all but removed from the jersey at this stage.
-Then in 2000 they changed the colours once more to Black, Rust red, Teal green and White.
-In 2004 the design of the jersey changed once more to its current design.
+Then in 2000 they changed the colours once more to black, rust red, teal green and white.
+In 2004 the design of the jersey changed once more.
 On Thursday, 23 November 2006 the club launched a new 'alternate/away' jersey predominantly white in colour as a stark contrast to its main design.

-Just before Christmas 2007 the Panthers launched a new 'home' jersey which is predominantly black with light grey claw marks on either side at the front and back.
-For Season 2010, the Panthers have launched a new predominantly teal away jersey, this teal jersey connect with the away jersey from their 03 and 04 season's.
-With their official colours still Black, Teal green and rust red the alternate jersey was chosen to represent their secondary colour.
-The inception of Teal into the colour palette of Panthers links directly back to the unique colour their 2nd division jerseys had before brown and white.
+Just before Christmas 2007 the Panthers launched a new 'home' jersey, which was predominantly black with light grey claw marks on either side at the front and back.
+For Season 2010, the Panthers launched a predominantly teal away jersey, connected with the away jersey from their 03 and 04 seasons.
+With their official colours still black, teal, green and rust red the alternate jersey was chosen to represent their secondary colour.
+The inception of teal into the colour palette of Panthers links directly back to the unique colour their 2nd division jerseys had before brown and white.